open-mmlab/mmrazor/docs/en/tutorials/customize_architectures.md

             ...
     ```

     How to add other model components is similar to backbone's.
-For more details, please refer to other codebases' docs
+For more details, please refer to other codebases' docs.